Weidmuller Terminal Blocks in Rhode Island

 - Accessory details for markers, jumpers, end plates, partitions, or test points

-What information helps identify the correct Weidmuller terminal block?
+What should I send to help identify a Weidmuller terminal block?

 - Any jumpers, markers, end plates, test points, or related accessories that need to match